 3. Adapt to Varied Terrain

-4. Understand EU eBike Regulations
+4. Understand eBike Regulations

 5. Implement Proactive Maintenance